wazuh/wazuh-documentation/source/cloud-service/getting-started/sign-up-trial.rst

    #.
 Fill in the use case.
 This information helps us understand why our users are utilizing our service, allowing us to improve it accordingly.

    #.
-Select the desired settings.
-To simplify the process, we have prepared three predefined sets of settings called "profiles": *Small*, *Medium*, and *Large*.
+Select the desired :ref:`settings <cloud_your_environment_settings>`.
+To simplify the process, we have prepared three predefined sets of settings called *profiles*: *Small*, *Medium*, and *Large*.
 If none of these profiles meet your requirements, you can always click on *Custom* and configure your settings individually.
 To learn more about the settings and their functionality, see the :doc:`Settings </cloud-service/your-environment/settings>` section.

       .. note:: During the 14-day trial period, certain settings are limited.
 Then, after the first payment, all restrictions are unlocked.
 These limitations are more than enough to get an insight into Wazuh Cloud.